fatemerhmi/coffee-gen-ai/research_updates/README.md

 Verbal Reinforcement Learning, Shinn et al (Oct 2023) [[paper](https://arxiv.org/pdf/2303.11366)]
 - MM-REACT: Prompting ChatGPT for Multimodal Reasoning and Action, Yang et al. (March 2023) - [paper](https://arxiv.org/pdf/2303.11381)

+## Human and Agent interaction
+- Agents Are Not Enough, Shah, et al. [Dec 2024] - [paper](https://arxiv.org/pdf/2412.05579)
+  * Gen AI alone is insufficient to make new generations of agents more successful.
+  * to have more effective and sustainable ecosystem needs to includes:
+    - **Agents:** Agents are narrow and purpose-driven modules that are trained to do a specific task.
+Each agent can be autonomous, but with an ability to interface with other agents.
+    - **Sims:** Sims are representations of a user.
+Each Sim is created using a combination of user profile, preferences, and behaviors, and captures an aspect of who the user is.
+Different Sims can have different privacy and personalization settings. (user persona)
+    - **Assistant:** An Assistant is a program that directly interacts with the user, has a deep understanding of that user, and has an ability to call Sims and Agents as needed to reactively or proactively accomplish tasks and sub-tasks for the user.
+    The Assistant, with its comprehensive understanding of the user, co-creates and manages Sims with the supervision of the user,

 ## Agent Computer Interfaces (ACI)

 - SWE-agent: Agent-Computer Interfaces Enable Automated Software Engineering by Yang et al. [Nov 2024] - [paper](https://arxiv.org/abs/2405.15793) [website](https://swe-agent.com/latest/) - [github](https://github.com/SWE-agent/SWE-agent)